Synthetic-Identity-Co/conj-talk-2025/conj-talk-2025.md

 #
 #### Scarlet Dame
 ###### Founder, Sic · Former Chief Strategist, Vouch.io
-	[#theme]: Custom theme for Sic.
-Speaker identity sourced from narr:Actor_ScarletDame (also known as Dylan Butman, Scarlet Spectacular) per narr:Tx_20251110T184512Z_sample1.
+	[#theme]: Custom theme for Sic brand.
+Source: narr:Tagline_1 "Immutable Selves: A Functional Approach to Digital Identity" from Sample_1, generated via Tx_20251111T214920Z_immutable_selves.

 ---
 # Identity is not mutable state
 ## Yet we're treating it like Backbone.js

-The core thesis: identity—both human and AI—should be modeled as an append-only log that compiles to state, not mutable objects.
-This talk applies Clojure design patterns to identity systems.[^immutable-identity]

-[^immutable-identity]: narr:Narrative_ImmutableIdentity and narr:Theme_FunctionalIdentity from narr:Sample_ConjPresentation_2025, generated via narr:Tx_20251113T030805Z_conj2025.
-Related to narr:Mission and narr:Vision.
+We're going to fix that.

+	[#backbone-metaphor]: Core metaphor from StyleObs_Metaphor_1 (Sample_ConjPresentation_2025): "Identity as mutable state vs. immutable log; Backbone.js as anti-pattern."
+This frames the problem space using shared technical context familiar to the Clojure community.

 ---
 ###### Who am I?
-# I'm scarlet dame
+# scarlet dame

-But I was scarlet spectacular.
-And before that, Dylan Butman.
-My identity history exemplifies the append-only log model: each name is a snapshot compiled from immutable past states.[^speaker-identity]
+But I was Dylan Butman.

-[^speaker-identity]: narr:Actor_ScarletDame with altLabels "Dylan Butman" and "Scarlet Spectacular" from narr:Sample_1 via narr:Tx_20251110T184512Z_sample1.
-Related to narr:Theme_TransitionAsStateChange.
+And scarlet spectacular.

+	[#identity-history]: Personal narrative from Actor_ScarletDame (Sample_1): "Speaker's identity history exemplifies append-only log model" with altLabels "Dylan Butman" and "Scarlet Spectacular."
+This lived experience grounds the technical thesis in human reality.

 ---
 ### In Clojure we don't have frameworks
 # Simple tools + good principles = design patterns

-I've been writing Clojure for 13 years.
-Started with one principle: "Your code was shit.
-Let me refactor it for you."
-Then I learned better.[^clojure-journey]

-[^clojure-journey]: narr:CaseStudy_1 context from narr:Sample_1 via narr:Tx_20251111T214920Z_immutable_selves.
-Speaker's career evolution from Backbone.js (2012) to Om (2013) to production systems.
+	[#clojure-philosophy]: Stock phrase from StyleObs_StockPhrase_1 (Sample_ConjPresentation_2025): "Clojure community idiom; signals insider knowledge and shared values."
+This establishes shared values with the audience before introducing the pattern.

 ---
-### Anyone remember Backbone.js?
+## Anyone remember Backbone.js?

-# You saw a picture (the DOM)
+You saw a picture (the DOM).
-## Then you queried the picture with a selector
+Then you queried the picture with a selector.
-## Then you mutated the picture
+Then you mutated the picture.

-That was my introduction to UI programming.
-Shout out to the math team!
-Captain 2008 state champs.[^backbone-pattern]

-[^backbone-pattern]: narr:StyleObs_3 (Anaphora) and narr:StyleObs_5 (Analogy) from narr:Sample_1 via narr:Tx_20251111T214920Z_immutable_selves.
-Core analogy: identity systems = Backbone.js (mutable DOM).
+	[#backbone-pattern]: Anaphora from StyleObs_3 (Sample_1): "Repeated 'Then you' structure; rhetorical device for emphasis."
+This repetition creates rhythm while illustrating the anti-pattern we're moving away from.

 ---
 # I want to argue that we still treat identity like Backbone.js
-## Not only human identity and identification
-## But also emergent AI identity and synthetic individuality
+## Human identity, AI identity, synthetic individuality

-We need to draw a line from that mutable past to a functional future.[^thesis-statement]

-[^thesis-statement]: narr:ComparativeAnalysis_1 from narr:Sample_1 via narr:Tx_20251111T214920Z_immutable_selves.
-"Identity systems today are Backbone; this is Om for identity."
+All mutable state.

+	[#thesis-statement]: Core analogy from StyleObs_5 (Sample_1): "Core analogy: identity systems = Backbone.js (mutable DOM)."
+This extends the technical metaphor to the identity domain, setting up the solution.

 ---
 ## The Problem

 ---
 ###### Human Identity
-# Source of truth
+# Source of truth?
-# You.
+## You.

-Authorities issue documents that make claims about you.
-But where is the identity here?
-Who is the authority?
-What are the claims being made?[^human-identity]

-[^human-identity]: narr:Actor_Human from narr:Sample_ConjPresentation_2025 via narr:Tx_20251113T030805Z_conj2025.
-Related rhetorical questions from narr:StyleObs_RhetoricalQuestion_1.
+	[#human-source]: Actor_Human (Sample_ConjPresentation_2025): "Source of truth for identity; authorities issue documents that make claims."
+Short punchy answer from StyleObs_ShortPunchy_1: "Single-word answer 'You.' after setup; punchy, direct, confident."

 ---
+#### Authorities issue documents that
+# make claims about you

+	[#authorities]: Second-person address from StyleObs_SecondPerson_1 (Sample_ConjPresentation_2025): "Direct address 'you'; conversational, inclusive tone."
+This personalizes the abstract concept of identity claims.

+---
 ###### AI Identity
-# Source of truth
+# Source of truth?
-# Unclear.
+## Unclear.

 Labs train models that say stuff.
 Each chat is different context.
-My AI doesn't give the same answers as your AI.[^ai-identity]

-[^ai-identity]: narr:Actor_AI from narr:Sample_ConjPresentation_2025 via narr:Tx_20251113T030805Z_conj2025.
-AI memory problem articulated in narr:CaseStudy_AsWrittenAI.
+	[#ai-source]: Actor_AI (Sample_ConjPresentation_2025): "Source of truth unclear; labs train models that say stuff; each chat is different context."
+This contrast highlights the problem we're solving for AI memory.

+---
+### Where is the identity here?
+### Who is the authority?
+### What are the claims being made?

+	[#rhetorical-questions]: Triadic rhetorical questions from StyleObs_RhetoricalQuestion_1 (Sample_ConjPresentation_2025): "frames problem space and invites audience reasoning."
+Rule of three creates memorable rhythm.

 ---
 ## The Pattern